SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 * Uno-On-off.zip: Demonstrates Arduino's external on/off timer as a means of saving battery charge.

-Other code is awaiting the journal's review of the submitted paper.
+* LoRaFloodMessaging: Software and background for the LoRa Flood Messaging proof of concept.

 # License